This strawberry praline trifle recipe is fun to make with layers of fresh strawberries, a praline filling combined with

-Next I need to do was come up with a layering scheme.
+Next, I needed to come up with a layering scheme.
 I decided to use crushed cookies at the bottom.
 Remember Nilla wafer cookies?
 We use to eat them a lot when we were kids in school.
 Anyway, they are still on the shelves at the grocery store and make a great cookie crumble.

 The Praline recipe came from rosebakes.com.
 Her recipe was an easy one and did not require using a candy thermometer or the oven.
 I did not make actual pralines but a layer of praline filling and used chopped pecans instead of halves.

-The top was the most fun, creating a pattern with the berries.
+The top was the best part.
+Creating a pattern with the strawberries.
 You can add a few blueberries to give it a patriotic look too.